The 2021 Honda Civic Type R gets a $440 price bump before the launch of a redesigned 2023 model.

 A Limited Edition Type R set a lap record for front-wheel drive cars at Japan's Suzuka Circuit last year.
 However, the car used was a European-spec model, which gets additional weight-saving measures compared to the U.S.-market version.

-Honda is working on a new Type R based on the heavily updated 2022 Civic.
+Honda is working on a new Type R based on the redesigned 2022 Civic.
 This model will use a more rigid version of the current-generation Civic's platform, which dates back to the 2016 model year.
 While Honda has only shown a prototype 2022 Civic sedan, the hatchback body style is expected to return as well—and be the foundation for the next Type R.